-The Senior Individualized Project or SIP should be viewed as the capstone experience of your studies at the college.
+The Senior Integrated Project or SIP should be viewed as the capstone experience of your studies at the college.
 As a result, it is mostly undertaken within a major or minor.
 You can view previously completed SIPS relating to media on the college’s digital archive, CACHE.
 A Film and Media Studies SIP would be appropriate if you are working comparatively with multiple forms of media featured in the concentration or if you are primarily concerned with the theorization of media.
 Those proposing Film and Media Studies SIPs should have completed most if not all of the requirements for the concentration.

 The SIP proposal should be 1-2 pages and should include a brief description of the project and the political/intellectual/aesthetic questions you wish to explore.
 You should also provide previous coursework that have prepared you for the project and an annotated bibliography of some of the texts you wish to use in the SIP.
 Finally, you should provide an explanation of the relevance of the project to Film and Media Studies.